-UPDATE: Mike Bloomberg, UN Special Envoy for Climate Ambition and Solutions and founder of Bloomberg LP and Bloomberg Philanthropies, will participate in COP26 this week in Glasgow, capping off a 60-day, Bloomberg-wide effort to turbocharge climate progress in support of the UN’s climate agenda.
-Follow along here for live updates from Glasgow.
+UPDATE: Mike Bloomberg, UN Special Envoy for Climate Ambition and Solutions and founder of Bloomberg LP and Bloomberg Philanthropies, participated in COP26 in Glasgow, capping off a 60-day, Bloomberg-wide effort to turbocharge climate progress in support of the UN’s climate agenda.

 Bloomberg Philanthropies kicked off this 60-day countdown by committing $10.5 million to strengthen climate capacity across the UN and promote climate ambition and solutions ahead of COP26.